Skip to content

 persist_last_timestamp Persist the last processed timestamp for incremental loads.

-correct_valid_from Adjust SCD2 timestamps that would otherwise start at a sentinel date.
+correct_valid_from Adjust SCD2 start timestamps for sentinel handling.

 table Target table override (useful for semantic/table-copy scenarios).